Jones Day Threatens SLAPP Suit Against Detroit-Area Blogger

 No, I can’t, because it would be a toothless threat designed to intimidate someone out of exercising their right of free speech.

 Apparently the law firm of Jones Day does not operate under the same standard, especially when its own ox is being gored.
-As you’ll see from the letter they sent, the firm claimed that a blogger could not use its name in order to criticize it.
+The firm sent a threatening letter, claiming that a blogger could not use its name in order to criticize it.
 This is a common ploy, used in the hope that the recipient of the threatening letter won’t know any better.
 Free speech would be dead indeed if critics could not name the people and entities they are criticizing.
 Just as Stephen Colbert can use the name and even the logo of Domino’s Pizza in his parody news report, this blogger was free to use the name and logo of Jones Day, and any action by Jones Day would have been a clear SLAPP suit.
 Here is the letter that the Electronic Frontier Foundation sent in return, calling Jones Day’s bluff.

 “Fox & Friends” Hosts Not Liable for Repeating Parody